Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

 \section{Differential geometry of pure spinor fields}

-Throughout this section, $(\mcM , g )$ will denote an $n$-dimensional oriented complex Riemannian manifold,\footnote{There are topological obstructions for the existence of a holomorphic complex Riemannian metric \cite{LeBrun1983}.} where $n=2m$, i.e. a complex manifold $\mcM$ equipped with a global non-degenerate holomorphic section $g_{ab}$ of $\odot^2 \Tgt^* \mcM$, where $\Tgt^* \mcM$ is the holomorphic cotangent bundle of $\mcM$.
-The existence of a holomorphic Riemannian metric on $\mcM$ is equivalent to a reduction of the structure of the frame bundle $\mcF \mcM$ of $\mcM$ to $G := \SO(2m,\C)$.
-Holomorphic vector bundles over $\mcM$ can be constructed in terms of finite representations of $G$ in the standard way \cites{Salamon1989,vCap2009}.
-For instance, if $\mfV$ is the standard representation of $G$, then the holomorphic tangent bundle is simply $\Tgt \mcM := \mcF \mcM \times_G \mfV$, and holomorphic sections of $\Tgt \mcM$ can be viewed as equivariant holomorphic functions on $\mcF \mcM$ taking values in $\mfV$.
+Throughout this section, $(\mcM , g )$ will denote an $n$-dimensional complex Riemannian manifold, where $n=2m$, i.e.\ a complex manifold $\mcM$ equipped with a global non-degenerate holomorphic section $g_{ab}$ of $\odot^2 \Tgt^* \mcM$, where $\Tgt^* \mcM$ is the holomorphic cotangent bundle of $\mcM$.
+We also assume that $(\mcM,g)$ is equipped with a global holomorphic volume element and a spin structure.
+These data are equivalent to a holomorphic reduction of the structure group of the frame bundle $\mathrm{F} \mcM$ of $\mcM$ to $G := \Spin(2m,\C)$, with the Lie algebra $\g$.
+Holomorphic vector bundles over $\mcM$ can be constructed in terms of finite representations of $G$ or $\g$ in the standard way \cites{Salamon1989,vCap2009}.
+For instance, if $\mfV$ is the standard representation of $G$, then the holomorphic tangent bundle is simply $\Tgt \mcM := \mathrm{F} \mcM \times_G \mfV$, and holomorphic sections of $\Tgt \mcM$ can be viewed as equivariant holomorphic functions on $\mathrm{F} \mcM$ taking values in $\mfV$.
+Similarly, the spinor bundle, the chiral positive and negative spinor bundles, $\mcS$, $\mcS^+$ and $\mcS^-$ arise from the spinor representations $\mfS$, $\mfS^+$ and $\mfS^-$ of section \ref{sec-algebra} respectively.